spack/spack/.github/ISSUE_TEMPLATE/build_error.md

 1. Provide the information required below.
 1. Clean the issue from the template instructions below when finished.

+We encourage you to try, as much as possible, to reduce your problem to the minimal example that still reproduces the issue.
+That would help us a lot in fixing it quickly and effectively!

+---

 ### Steps to reproduce the issue

 ```console